NIBEDITA-JHA/littlebox/README.md

-This is the first day work at Little box India where we created a basic webpage using HTML,CSS & Js
+This is the crust of the new things and the work we did at Little box India.